ibm-cloud-docs/power-iaas/generating-estimate.md

 | Field	                |   Description                                                 |
 |-----------------------|---------------------------------------------------------------|
 | Number of connections	|   Enter the number of VPN connections that you want to estimate.   |
-{: caption="Table 4.
-UI fields in estimating a VPN conection" caption-side="top"}
+{: caption="UI fields in estimating a VPN conection" caption-side="top"}

 To learn more about VPN connections, see [Creating VPN connections](/docs/power-iaas?topic=power-iaas-VPN-connections).